thinkjson/django-maintenance/README.md

 Be aware however that if enabled, every request will incur one extra database query unless you also enable MAINTENANCE_CACHE_MESSAGES (see below).

+## Setup

+To set this up, add `maintenance` to your INSTALLED_APPS and `maintenance.middleware.MaintenanceMiddleware` to the bottom of your MIDDLEWARE_CLASSES settings, and then run `manage.py syncdb`.

 ## Configuration